A meme accurately compares police training and police killings in the United States and three Nordic countries.

 Several unmentioned factors are likely to be more relevant and prominent as causes.
-According to a 2015 article by the sociologist and criminal justice professor Paul Hirschfield, these include: the arming of police (which is not routine in Norway, Finland, and Iceland), a higher prevalence of guns among the general public (“American police are primed to expect guns”), decentralized and under-resourced police training (although Hirschfield does not mention the duration of training as a factor), and racial biases (whether conscious or unconscious) among law enforcement officers.
+According to a 2015 article by the sociologist and criminal justice professor Paul Hirschfield, these include: the arming of police (which is not routine in Norway and Iceland, though it is in Finland), a higher prevalence of guns among the general public (“American police are primed to expect guns”), decentralized and under-resourced police training (although Hirschfield does not mention the duration of training as a factor), and racial biases (whether conscious or unconscious) among law enforcement officers.

 Although it’s true that the United States has a vastly higher population than any of the Nordic countries mentioned in the meme, it has a much higher prevalence of police killings, even when population is taken into account.

 We counted the total number of police killings in each country between 2002 and 2017 (using Fatal Encounters’ data for the U.S.), then adjusted for each country’s average population over the course of that 16-year period.
 That method equated to 71 police killings per million people in the U.S., over that time period; 3.2 per million people in Iceland; 1.5 per million people in Finland, and 0.8 police killings per million people in Norway.

 Support Snopes and make a difference for readers everywhere.

 - David Mikkelson

 - Doreen Marchionni

 - Bond Huberman